15 Scenarios to Try with a Comprehensive Retirement Calculator!

 Below are 15 retirement plan categories with lots of different ideas for scenarios to try using a comprehensive retirement calculator.
 As you experiment with these ideas for your finances, you will be able to:

 - Assess the trade offs of each possibility

 - Make more informed decisions about your finances

 - Mix and match different options for a stronger more secure plan for your future

 A Simple Retirement Calculator Won’t Help

 You can try any of the ideas listed below in a few of the detailed and comprehensive retirement planners that are available online.
 However, a simple retirement calculator won’t work for running most of the following scenarios.

-The NewRetirement Retirement Planner is one option.
+The NewRetirement Retirement Planner is one option that enables everything listed here and more.
 This tool has the added benefit of giving you real time feedback on each and every change you make to your plan.
 Whenever you alter a piece of your information, the system calculates how that change impacts your:

 - Out of Savings Age: The age at which you will have used up all of your savings

 - Estate: Your estate is the value of your projected assets and projected home equity, calculated for your stated life expectancy.